NREL/OpenStudio-ERI/README.md

 [![Documentation Status](https://readthedocs.org/projects/openstudio-eri/badge/?version=latest)](https://openstudio-eri.readthedocs.io/en/latest/?badge=latest)

-The OpenStudio-ERI project allows calculating an Energy Rating Index (ERI) using the Department of Energy's open-source [OpenStudio](https://www.openstudio.net/)/[EnergyPlus](https://energyplus.net/) simulation platform.
+The OpenStudio-ERI project allows calculating an Energy Rating Index (ERI) using the Department of Energy's [EnergyPlus™](https://energyplus.net/) simulation platform.
 The building description is provided in an [HPXML file](https://hpxml.nrel.gov/) format.
 OpenStudio-ERI is intended to be used by user interfaces or other automated software workflows that automatically produce the HPXML file.